top of page

 Academic Goals:

-• Meet with a pre-professional advisor to develop your educational plan for prerequisite pre-professional health courses.
+• Meet with a pre-professional advisor to develop your educational plan for prerequisite pre-law courses and to consider whether the 3+3 program is an option you wish to pursue.

 • Meet with your college advisor to begin looking at your major pathway.